 #1- REMEMBER THAT IT’S JUST A GAME

-Winning is awesome, but failing to escape the room is not the worse thing.
+Winning is impressive, but failing to escape the room is not the worse thing.
 Yes, it is frustrating, and it’s even more so to hear you ”almost” had it.
 Remember to take that ”five more minutes, and you guys would have had it” or ” you were on the right track, just ran out of time” and run with it.
 It’s just a game.
 You almost won.
 It will get you ready for the next time you decide to play an Escape Room game!

 Want to try a fun escape room game?
 Go to our fun Las Vegas escape room today at this address:

-Number One Escape Room
+Number One Escape Room Las Vegas

 1775 E Tropicana Ave Suite 100,